chrishague-wf/interviews/inheritance/contrived_media_player.md

 Unfortunately, we work with poor planner Peter who failed to do sufficient discovery.
 The requirements have changed:
 - There should be a single play/pause toggle button
-- The `MediaPlayer` needs to support mobile devices, which use a different version of the `PlayerSubSystem` located at `fake.system.media.PlayerSubSystem`.
+- The `MediaPlayer` needs to support mobile devices, which use a different version of the `IPlayerSubSystem` located at `fake.mobile.media.PlayerSubSystem`.